dojot/dojot-microservice-sdk-js/lib/serviceStateManager/README.md

 ## **Configuration object format**

-When passing the configuration to the `ServiceStateManager` instance, you should follow this format:
+When passing the configuration to the `Manager` instance, you should follow this format:

 ```js
 {